MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/03.contributing/docs.md

-Before you contribute, take a look at the [guidelines](https://github.com/MycroftAI/mycroft-core/blob/master/CONTRIBUTING.md) for those who whant to contribute to the repository.
+Before you contribute, take a look at the [guidelines](https://github.com/MycroftAI/mycroft-core/blob/master/CONTRIBUTING.md) on how to properly contribute to the code.

 ## Joining the Slack channel